Most Wanted! Logg – (You’ve Got) That Something Special (Salsoul Records)

 – A singer, songwriter, keyboardist, arranger and producer, Leroy Burgess stands as a key figure in the NYC Disco scene.
 He started as a backing singer for Black Ivory at the age of 17 and would write most of the band’s hits, beginning with the seminal ‘Mainline’.

-As a solo artist (Logg), he scored a substantial amount of club hits such as ‘Heartbreaker’, ‘(You’ve) Got That Something’ and ‘I Know You Will’.
+As a solo artist (he also recorded as Logg), Leroy Burgess scored a substantial amount of club hits such as ‘Heartbreaker’, ‘(You’ve) Got That Something’ and ‘I Know You Will’.

 He joined Taharqa and Tunde Ra Aleem to form Aleem (later known as The Fantastic Aleems) in the mid-80’s.
 Together, they would drop gems such as ‘Get Loose, ‘Confusion’ and ‘Love’s On Fire’.
 They also produced the memorable ‘Over Like A Fat Rat’ for Fonda Rae.

 Meanwhile, joining forces with artists of the current times was just like a natural progression for him.
 Collaborating with luminaries such as The Sunburst Band, Cool Million and Yam Who?
 But also Jonny Montana & Craig Stewart.
 With his latest delivery – ‘More Love’ – seeing him sharing the duties with NYC vet DJ/Producer Kenny Carpenter.

 – Bronx, NY-born John Morales has worked on creating hit records for the better part of 30 years.
 As a DJ, he played spots like Stardust Ballroom, the Limelight and the infamous Studio 54.